Comparison of adjectives

-Adjectives have three forms which we can use when we compare two or more nouns: positive, comparative and superlative.
+Adjectives have three forms which we can use when we compare two or more nouns: positive form, comparative form and superlative form.
 The positive form is used when comparing two equal persons or things, and the comparative and superlative forms when comparing two or more unequal nouns.

 The positive form

 When we use the positive form of adjective to make comparison, we use such expressions: as . . . as; not as . . . as, etc. to compare two equal things or persons.

 The comparative form